LYNCH·LLP

 • What is Eric A Wiener's overall allowance rate?

 Yes.
-The allowance rate ranges from 43% to 44% across the examiner's art units.
+The allowance rate ranges from 43% to 44% across his art units.

-The pooled record is a historical summary across all the examiner's art units and is not a prediction of any specific application's outcome.
+No. This figure describes the examiner's past record of decided applications and is not a prediction of any specific application's outcome.

 ◈ RESPONDING TO AN OFFICE ACTION